Dyalog/link/docs/API/Link.Create.md

 When **merge** is set:

 - Items defined in the source files are loaded as usual.
 If an item of the same name already exists in the namespace, the file replaces it.
 - All other items in the namespace are left alone, and are not linked to any file.
-As with any link, if such an item is subsequently edited it is written to the root of the linked directory (or wherever **getFilename** decides).
+The normal write rules apply to them from then on: a function or operator which is subsequently edited (if **watch** includes **ns**) or added with [Add](Link.Add.md) is written to the directory corresponding to its namespace - the root of the linked directory when **flatten** is set - or wherever **getFilename** decides.
 - The namespace can still have only one link.
 Linking a second directory into the same namespace reports "Already linked".
 - If **source** is **auto**, it resolves to **dir**: the namespace is never exported to the directory, and the directory must exist.